D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 Your company hosts resources in Azure, including data in Azure Blob Storage.
 In the hot tier there is 20 TB of data.
-This data is rarely accessed and teh Finance Director has expressed concern about its monthly cost.
+This data is rarely accessed and the Finance Director has expressed concern about its monthly cost.

 You must move the data that has not been modified over the previous month to the